lightningstudios126/LaserSim/README.md

 Additionally, there were plans to create a digital logic system, but I never got to doing that.
 At the moment, the player can create wires between logic-capable objects, like the laser emitter and receiver, lamps, buttons, and logic gates.

 ## Controls
-Use WASD to move, and space to jump.
+Use the mouse to look around, WASD to move, and space to jump.

 The player has access to two tools: Grab and Wire.
 To switch tools, the player can use the Q and E buttons, or shift and scroll.
 ### Grab tool